 Prior to being named the offensive coordinator, Pierce played a key role in helping every pivot who has walked into the QB room, including regular starters like Collaros, Matt Nichols and Chris Streveler — along with Dru Brown and Dakota Prukop over the past two years.

 The 2019 campaign was particularly challenging, and rewarding, as the Blue Bombers ended a 28-year championship drought while using three different starting quarterbacks in Collaros, Nichols and Streveler.

 During his time as the quarterback coach Pierce helped Nichols move into the club’s Top 10 passing yardage list while posting career-best statistics.
 Pierce also played a role in the development of Streveler who, in 2018, not only became the CFL’s first straight-from-college quarterback to start an opener in 24 years, but became one of the league’s most dangerous two-way threats at the position before he headed south to the National Football League.

-Buck retired from the CFL in March of 2013.
-His nine seasons in the CFL were played with the Winnipeg Blue Bombers and the B.C.
-Lions, and he finished with 15,289 yards, 76 touchdowns, 1,200 completions in 130 games played.
+Buck retired from the CFL on March 4, 2014 and three days after that announcement joined the Blue Bombers coaching staff as the running backs coach, a post he held for two seasons.
+His nine seasons as a CFL quarterback were played with the Bombers and B.C.
+Lions, and he finished with 15,289 passing yards with 76 touchdowns in 130 games played.

-One of the most popular players to don a Bomber uniform over the past decade, Pierce was traded to the B.C.
+Pierce was traded to the B.C.
 Lions in September of 2013 after spending close to four seasons in Winnipeg.
-The Kansas-born Pierce became a true Winnipegger throughout that time, laying deep roots in the Manitoba capital, both personally and professionally.
+The Kansas-born pivot became a true Winnipegger throughout that time, laying deep roots in the Manitoba capital, both personally and professionally.
 He is involved in countless community initiatives including Special Olympics Manitoba, Manitoba Minor Football, Ronald McDonald House, Faces of Freedom, The Dream Factory and United Way after school programs.